dhruvjaiswal2981/inventory-management/README.md

     ```

 2️⃣ Backend Setup
-- Make sure you have MySQL installed and running.
+- Make sure you have SQLite installed and running.
 1. Install dependencies

     ```bash